All Episodes

 I mean, there's a lot happening here.

-You know, not it's not just integrity.
+You know, it's not just integrity.

 Every single thing that Joe Biden is saying about Jim Crow 2.0 is a lie.

-The fact that the media, and I'll play this later in the program that ignores his history on the issue of race is repulsive to me.
+The fact that the media, and I'll play this later in the program, that ignores his history on the issue of race is repulsive to me.

 And it shows and exposes the mob and the media's bias.

-Because if it was Donald Trump that partnered with the former Klansman to stop integration of public schools and school busings, saying that he doesn't want public schools to be in Joe Biden's words, racial jungles, we know what would happen.
+Because if it was Donald Trump that partnered with the former Klansmen to stop integration of public schools and school busings, saying that he doesn't want public schools to be in Joe Biden's words, racial jungles, we know what would happen.

-You know, for the first time ever.
+You know, for the first time ever, and an African-American, it is neat and clean and articulate.

-Storybook, man, and um, you know, all the other stuff.
+Storybook, man, all the other stuff.

-But partnering to stop the integration of schools, that's his background, that's his history, and the mob, the media, Democrats give this guy a pass.
+But partnering to stop the integration of schools, that's his background.

-Although nobody watched apparently the baseball game, the all-star game.
+Although nobody watched, apparently, the baseball game, the all-star game.

 Nobody watched lowest numbers ever.